 A non-EHT HE AP does not transmit a Trigger frame with the EHT variant User Info field or the Special

-User Info field, whereas an EHT AP can transmit a Trigger frame with any variant of the User Info field.
+User Info field, whereas an EHT AP can transmit a Trigger frame with any variant of the User Info field. (#10798) An EHT AP with dot11EHTBaseLineFeaturesImplementedOnly equal to true does not transmit a Trigger frame that solicits both an HE TB PPDU and an EHT TB PPDU as defined in 35.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield).

 … …